fangkangmi/hello_cargo/Readme.md

 ```

 This will compile your tests and run them, providing feedback on which tests passed or failed.
 It's a powerful tool to ensure your code works as expected.

+### Variables and Mutability

+Constant cannot use mut.
+Declear const need to use